PanosK92/SpartanEngine/Editor/ImGui/Source/README.md

 **Where is the documentation?**

-- The documentation is at the top of imgui.cpp + effectively imgui.h.
+ This library is poorly documented at the moment and expects of the user to be acquainted with C/C++.
+ - Run the examples/ applications and explore them.
-- Example code is in imgui_demo.cpp and particularly the ImGui::ShowDemoWindow() function.
-It covers most features of ImGui so you can read the code and call the function itself to see its output.
+ - See demo code in imgui_demo.cpp and particularly the ImGui::ShowDemoWindow() function.
+ - The demo covers most features of Dear ImGui, so you can read the code and see its output.
+ - See documentation and comments at the top of imgui.cpp + effectively imgui.h.
-- Standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder.
+ - Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder to explain how to integrate Dear ImGui with your own engine/application.
+ - Your programming IDE is your friend, find the type or function declaration to find comments associated to it.
  - We obviously needs better documentation!
 Consider contributing or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.
-- Your programming IDE is your friend, find the type or function declaration to find comments associated to it.

 **Which version should I get?**

 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

 You may also peak at the [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features in the `docking` branch.
-Several projects are using this branch and it is kept in sync with master regularly.
+Many projects are using this branch and it is kept in sync with master regularly.

 **Who uses Dear ImGui?**

-See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) pages for an (incomplete) list of games/software which are publicly known to use dear imgui.
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for a list of games/software which are publicly known to use dear imgui.
 Please add yours if you can!

 **Why the odd dual naming, "Dear ImGui" vs "ImGui"?**

-The library started its life as "ImGui" due to the fact that I didn't give it a proper name when I released 1.0 and had no particular expectation that it would taker off.
+The library started its life as "ImGui" due to the fact that I didn't give it a proper name when I released 1.0 and had no particular expectation that it would take off.
 However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations (e.g. Unity uses it own implementation of the IMGUI paradigm).
-It seemed confusing and unfair to hog the name.
-To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "Dear ImGui" that people can use to refer to this specific library in ambiguous situations.
-Please try to refer to it as "Dear ImGui".
+To reduce this ambiguity without affecting existing codebases, I have decided on an alternate, longer name "Dear ImGui" that people can use to refer to this specific library.
+Please try to refer to this library as "Dear ImGui".

 **How can I tell whether to dispatch mouse/keyboard to imgui or to my application?**
 <br>**How can I display an image?
 What is ImTextureID, how does it works?**
-<br>**How can I have multiple widgets with the same label or with an empty label?
-A primer on labels and the ID Stack.**
+<br>**Why are multiple widgets reacting when I interact with a single one?
+How can I have multiple widgets with the same label or with an empty label?
+A primer on labels and the ID Stack...**
 <br>**How can I use my own math types instead of ImVec2/ImVec4?**
 <br>**How can I load a different font than the default?**
 <br>**How can I easily use icons in my application?**